theamiro/Atmos/Readme.md

 Baked into the current app version is Localization using `Localizable.xcstrings` for English, French and Afrikaans. _*A disclaimer is that the translations were retrieved from Google Translate and may vary slightly in meaning based on the context and/or gender for French*_

+#### CoreLocation
+The app is limited to only fetch weather and apply it over a 5 km radius.

 #### Code Coverage

-At the time of submission of this project, code coverage sat at 45% coverage.
+At the time of submission of this project, code coverage sat at 52% coverage.

 ## Performing Tests